 Among them, 362 have the status of mandatory and 363 of elective courses.
 For example, within the University of Novi Sad, out of 421 courses offered, 194 are mandatory and 277 are elective.
 Within the University of Kragujevac, out of 102 courses, 40% are mandatory and 60% are elective.
 The University of Belgrade, together with the University of Arts, offers 100 courses, of which 47 are elective and 53 are mandatory.
 At the University of Niš almost half of the 49 courses are mandatory.
-The situation is similar at the University in Priština, where 27 courses are offered, while in Novi Pazar, which has the fewest courses on offer (26), the largest number of them is mandatory (See Graph 4).
+The situation is similar at the University of Priština, where 27 courses are offered, while in Novi Pazar, which has the fewest courses on offer (26), the largest number of them is mandatory (See Graph 4).

-Graph 4: Digital competence programs at the state faculties of SSH and Arts - OAS - mandatory and elective in %
+Graph 4: Digital competence programs at the state faculties of SSH and Arts - OAS - mandatory and elective

 When it comes to master academic studies (MAS), the faculties of social sciences, humanities and arts of all universities in the RS offer a total of 254 courses that include the development of various digital competencies, depending on the curriculum.
-Graph 5 shows in percentage that one third of such courses at the master level are provided by the University of Belgrade (together with the University of Arts) - 33.73%, and the University of Kragujevac (33.73%).
-Half less is offered by the University of Niš (16.47%), slightly less by the University of Novi Sad (13.73%) and the least by the universities of Novi Pazar (1.57%) and in Priština (0.78%).
+Graph 5 shows in percentage that one third of such courses at the master level are provided by the University of Belgrade (together with the University of Arts) - 33.73%, and one third by the University of Kragujevac (33.73%).
+Half less is offered by the University of Niš (16.47%), followed by the University of Novi Sad (13.73%) and the least by the universities of Novi Pazar (1.57%) and Priština (0.78%).

-Graph 5: Digital competence programs at the state faculties of SSH and Arts - MAS in %
+Graph 5: Digital competence programs at the state faculties of SSH and Arts - MAS

 In the entire offer, 63 courses are mandatory and 192 are elective.
-The elective programs are distributed as follows: 39.58% BU, 31.25% University of Kragujevac, 14.58% University of Niš, 12.50% University of Novi Sad, 1.56% University of Novi Pazar and 0.52% University in Priština.
+At universities in Serbia, elective programs are distributed as follows: 39.58% BU+UUB, 31.25% University of Kragujevac, 14.58% University of Niš, 12.50% University of Novi Sad, 1.56% University of Novi Pazar and 0.52% University of Priština.
 See in Graph 6 how they are distributed within each individual university.

-Graph 6: Digital competence programs at the state faculties of SSH and Arts - MAS - mandatory and elective

-It should be noted that the Multidisciplinary Studies at the University of Belgrade (BU), offer the Master Academic Studies (MAS) Computer Science in Social Sciences with 31 courses related to the development of digital competencies necessary for work in the social sciences.
-Among them are two mandatory ones (Modern Computer Technologies and Quantitative Modelling in the Social Sciences) and 29 electives.
+Graph 6: Digital competence programs at the state faculties of SSH and Arts - MAS - mandatory and elective are two mandatory ones (Modern Computer Technologies and Quantitative Modelling in the Social Sciences) and 29 electives.
 Since digital competencies at these faculties are developed first in accordance with the specializations and primary scientific disciplines, it can be said that the programs intended for future teachers, educators and others who are preparing to work with children, then future economists, lawyers and the like, are focused on the development of basic competencies and their integration into existing curricula.
 On the other hand, faculties and academies whose main activity is related to the media are developing entire modules for raising the digital competencies of their students under more complex curricula, with more diverse and modern courses on offer.